Stranger of Paradise: Final Fantasy Origin: Release

+Downloadable content

+The first downloadable content for the game titled Trials of the Dragon King released on July 20, 2022 containing a story expansion, news jobs, accessories and equipment.
+The second downloadable content titled Wanderer of the Rift was released on October 26 featuring a new side mission, a new job, new summoned monsters, new equipment and a new class of monsters.
+The final downloadable content titled Different Future was released on January 27, 2023 features additional story content, new jobs and other additional gameplay content.

 Reception

 Stranger of Paradise: Final Fantasy Origin received "mixed or average" reviews, according to review aggregator Metacritic.

-Destructoid liked the level design, combat, and job variety, and especially praised the tone, writing, "It's not for everyone, despite how much the Final Fantasy name might bring people in.
-It's a Team Ninja action game first, and an oddball isekai story second...it wears its flaws on its sleeve."
-Game Informer reviewed the game less positively, criticizing its story, level design, and the lack of an incentive to engage with enemies, while praising the locales, combat, classes, and customization, concluding, "Stranger of Paradise is the strangest Final Fantasy game yet, bounding wildly between awful and fantastic.
-If you can tolerate Jack (and that's a big ask), the excellently crafted combat is worth a look."
-IGN gave the game an 8 out of 10, writing, "Its overly complex story and one-dimensional NPCs don't pay off until the final hours, but the freedom available in its challenging combat and extensive character customization is consistently rewarding from the start...It's a love letter to its own source material, filled with references and homages to the series' history that seem designed to give fans of any Final Fantasy something to enjoy."
-VentureBeat gave the game 4 stars out of 5, concluding, "Despite Stranger of Paradise's ugly graphics, shallow characters, and nonsensical script, the game is fun."
-GameSpot and GamesRadar+ praised the gameplay while citing the incoherent story, characters, level design, and unstable framerate as negatives.
+Destructoid liked the level design, combat, and job variety, and especially praised the tone, writing: "It's not for everyone, despite how much the Final Fantasy name might bring people in.
+It's a Team Ninja action game first, and an oddball isekai story second...it wears its flaws on its sleeve".
+Game Informer reviewed the game less positively, criticizing its story, level design, and the lack of an incentive to engage with enemies, while praising the locales, combat, classes, and customization, concluding: "Stranger of Paradise is the strangest Final Fantasy game yet, bounding wildly between awful and fantastic.
+If you can tolerate Jack (and that's a big ask), the excellently crafted combat is worth a look".
+IGN gave the game an 8 out of 10: "Its overly complex story and one-dimensional NPCs don't pay off until the final hours, but the freedom available in its challenging combat and extensive character customization is consistently rewarding from the start...It's a love letter to its own source material, filled with references and homages to the series' history that seem designed to give fans of any Final Fantasy something to enjoy".
+VentureBeat gave the game 4 stars out of 5; although critical to the graphics, characters and the story, the magazine considered the game as fun.
+GameSpot and GamesRadar+ praised the gameplay while citing the incoherent story, characters, level design, and unstable frame rate as negatives.
 Push Square cited the game's campy tone, music, boss battles, a singular good character, and the reverence for Final Fantasy as the game's positives while also writing negatively about the graphical issues, edgy protagonist, supporting cast, and incomprehensible story.